Javierenrique00/minio_Music_Server/README.md

 Is not a server in the strict sense, because the server is Minio, or the cloud storage that host the music.

 The idea is that you have your Music Library copied to a Object Storage Server or Minio server (just a bunch of .mp3, flac, ogg, wav, etc.), files in any folder structure), then the Music Server program indexed all metadata from your music library when it detects a change in the library.
-The index is in a NDJSON format.
+The index is in a NDJSON format, and optionally can be encripted.

-The program works with Minio as a server and Amazon S3 storage in a direct way, but you can configure Minio Azure Gateway and Minio GCS (google cloud storage) to serve the music files.
+The program works with Minio as a server and Amazon S3 storage in a direct way, but you can configure Minio Azure Gateway, Minio GCS (google cloud storage) or BackBlaze B2 to serve the music files.
 The difference is that in Minio it detects the changes in the music Library.
 With S3 and Minio Gateways you run the program each time the library changes to reindex the music library.

 The final result of this program is to make the "Music.index" file.

-In this repository directories you can find the old version (proceduralVersion) of the program.
+In this repository directories you can find the old version (procedural Version and obsolete version) of the program.
 The program was re engineered to be reactive using only data flows with the help of Kefir.js library.

 Because I was not acustom to think in a reactive functional form, I want to tell that it was hard to find wich is the way for FRP - functional reactive programing, and I found that is not easy but the final code result is less messy to understand.